imkailey/JRNL/live.md

 ---

 ## first page viewscan_0000, 10 July 85, Austin American statesman

-### Network sues for access to live aid concert
+### Network sues for access to Live Aid concert
-- Westwood one suing for rights to show live aid concert
+- Westwood one suing for rights to show Live Aid concert
 - Have exclusive radio rights to some of the artists
 - find out who won
 - Westwood wouldn’t have been allowed backstage